 If the student is deficient by 12 or more units or the overall GPA is less than 2.0, an appeal for lack of progress/low GPA will be required.
 New applicants who are not meeting SAP standards are not eligible for Financial Aid Warning consideration.

 Reinstatement is not an automatic process and is not guaranteed.
-Students may attempt to regain eligibility for financial aid after disqualification and/or denial of petition for lack of progress by:
+Students may attempt to regain eligibility for financial aid after disqualification and/or denial of appeal for lack of progress by:

-Students placed on Warning status are eligible for financial aid for the Warning term and must meet SAP standards for that term in order to maintain their continued financial aid eligibility.
+Students placed on Warning status are eligible for financial aid for the Warning term and must meet overall SAP standards in order to maintain their continued financial aid eligibility.

-Students will be notified in writing that they have been placed on Warning status and they will not be required to submit a Financial Aid petition or Appeal for the Warning term.
+Students will be notified in writing that they have been placed on Warning status and they will not be required to submit a SAP Appeal for the Warning term.
 A student placed on Financial Aid Warning who does not make SAP again for the Warning term will be disqualified the following term and will be subject to the Financial Aid Appeal process.

 All students who do not meet all SAP standards (excluding students who meet the Financial Aid Warning status) will be disqualified from receiving financial aid.